nzou-credisesame/credit-score-movement-poc/project-1/README.md

   ### Methodology
   1. Feature Selection

-  with two groups labelled:
+with two groups labelled: Meidum group (0) and High group (1)

-  Meidum group: 0
+using Random Forest, Decision Tree to decide the importance of variables

-  High group: 1
+No Testing dataset since goal of analysis is merely using analytics to represent the data instead of prediction